 The Holiday Book List You Need Right Now

-With the holiday season fast approaching most of you will (hopefully) find a little time to settle in to a good book, be it on a beach, on a plane or under a warm blanket, or with a cup of hot chocolate.
+In the midst of the holiday season most of you will (hopefully) be finding a little time to settle in to a good book, be it on a beach, on a plane, or with a cup of hot chocolate.
 If you’re struggling to wind down, here are a few tips to help you along.

-So, if you are casting around for something new to read this holiday season, here are my recommendations (in no particular order).
+So, if you are casting around for something new to read during the break, here are my recommendations (in no particular order).

 My top 5 books for vacation time